linmonsv/LearnAlgorithm/README.md

 We can get even fancier by allowing rules for intermediate concepts to evolve, and then chaining these rules at performance time.

+## The exploration-exploitation dilemma
+If you’ve found something
+that works, should you just keep doing it?
+Or is it better to try new things, knowing it could be a waste of time but also might lead to a better solution?